EckerChristian/EOSsampler/README.md

 mpirun -np 2 ./TOV ../config/default.yaml
 ```

-The TOV executable opens the existing HDF5 files, reads each EOS table, solves the TOV sequence, evaluates likelihoods, and writes the results back into the same files.
+The TOV executable opens the existing HDF5 files, reads each `/EOS` table, solves the TOV sequence, evaluates likelihoods, and writes the results back into the same files.

 ## HDF5 output schema